 Couch-lock is common, especially with premium grades.

-The throat hit is harsher than clean modern solventless products.
+The throat hit is harsher than that of clean, modern solventless products.

 Traditional hash contains plant material and accumulated particles that create a rougher smoke.

-If you're used to terpene-forward live rosin, the difference will be noticeable.
+If you are used to terpene-forward live rosin, the difference will be noticeable.

 People traditionally smoke Pakistani hash in a pipe or chillum.